FIVE MOST SURPRISING FINDS

 1

-At twenty-three years old, Smalls put on the Confederate captain’s straw hat.
-He mimicked his posture.
-He gave the correct signal codes at five armed checkpoints.
-He sailed a warship past the guns of Fort Sumter to freedom.
+At twenty-three, Smalls put on the Confederate captain’s straw hat, mimicked his posture, and gave the correct signal codes at five armed checkpoints — sailing a warship past the guns of Fort Sumter to freedom.
 The Confederacy saluted him through its own defenses.
 Lineberry, Be Free or Die, St. Martin’s Press, 2017; U.S. Naval Records, 1901

-We have been taught the history of Black America as a history of suffering — of chains and whips and auction blocks, of endurance and survival, of waiting and hoping and finally being granted, by the magnanimity of white benefactors, some fraction of the freedom that was theirs by right of birth.
-This history centers white action and Black passivity, white cruelty and Black patience.
+Black American history comes to us as a chronicle of suffering — chains and whips and auction blocks, endurance and survival, waiting and hoping until white benefactors extend some fraction of the freedom that birth should have secured.
+The telling keeps white action and Black passivity in view, white cruelty and Black patience side by side.

 It has been told so effectively that even Black people have internalized its core premise — the Black story is about what was done to them, not what they did.

-Then there is Robert Smalls, who did something so audacious, so brilliant, so thoroughly devastating to the narrative of Black helplessness that one begins to understand why his name does not appear in most American history textbooks — not because his story is unimportant, but because it is too important.
-Too dangerous to the comfortable assumptions on which the entire architecture of American racial understanding has been built.
+Robert Smalls performed an act so audacious and brilliant that it devastated the narrative of Black helplessness.
+One begins to see why his name does not appear in most American history textbooks — not because the story is unimportant, but because it is too important, and too dangerous to the comfortable assumptions on which the entire architecture of American racial understanding has been built.

 The Morning That Should Be a National Holiday

-He picked up his wife Hannah, his children, and twelve other enslaved people from a prearranged rendezvous point.
-He sailed past the guns of Fort Sumter — the very fort where the Civil War had begun.
-He delivered the ship, its weapons, and its cargo to the United States Navy.
+At a prearranged rendezvous point he picked up his wife Hannah, his children, and twelve other enslaved people before sailing past the guns of Fort Sumter — the very fort where the Civil War had begun — and delivering the ship, its weapons, and its cargo to the United States Navy.

 He was twenty-three years old.